 Loveless's teaching experience includes nine years as a sixth-grade teacher in California and seven years as assistant and associate professor of public policy at the John F. Kennedy School of Government, Harvard University.

-Loveless represents the United States in the International Association for the Evaluation of Educational Achievement and from 2006 to 2008 served on the President's National Mathematics Advisory Panel.
+Loveless represented the United States from 2003 to 2012 in the International Association for the Evaluation of Educational Achievement and from 2006 to 2008 served on the President's National Mathematics Advisory Panel.

 Loveless received a Ph.D. in education from the University of Chicago in 1992.